cbaggers/fn/README.md

     (fn% (subseq %@ 0 2))  -->  (lambda (&rest %@) (subseq %@ 0 2))

-Next we have the λ macro.
-This is meant to be equivilent to clojures `#(+ % %1)` shorthand syntax for lambdas.
-However I am REALLY adverse to adding reader macros unless I absolutely have to.
-I know in this case it means that the function name is the second symbol in the form which is a bit icky..but given λ is a small and obvious symbol I havent found it hurts the speed I mentally parse my code.
+For a while we have the λ macro.
+This is meant to be equivilent to clojures `#(+ % %1)` shorthand syntax for lambdas but without being a reader-macro.

     (λ + % %)  -->  (lambda (%) (+ % %))